 Ainley, David G., D. A. Manuwal, Josh Adams and A. C. Thoresen.
-2011.
+(2011).
 Cassin's Auklet (Ptychoramphus aleuticus), version 2.0.
 In The Birds of North America (P. G. Rodewald, editor).
 Cornell Lab of Ornithology, Ithaca, New York, USA.

 Kushlan, J. A., M. J. Steinkamp, K. C. Parsons, J. Capp, M. A. Cruz, M. Coulter, I. Davidson, L. Dickson, N. Edelson, R. Elliott, R. M. Erwin, S. Hatch, S. Kress, R. Milko, S. Miller, K. Mills, R. Paul, R. Phillips, J. E. Saliva, W. Sydeman, J. Trapp, J. Wheeler and K. Wohl (2002).
 Waterbird conservation for the Americas: The North American waterbird conservation plan, version 1.
 Washington, DC, USA.

 Lutmerding, J. A. and A. S. Love.
 Longevity records of North American birds.
-Version 2015.2.
-Patuxent Wildlife Research Center, Bird Banding Laboratory 2015.
+Version 2021.1.
+Patuxent Wildlife Research Center, Bird Banding Laboratory 2021.

 Sibley, D. A. (2014).
-The Sibley guide to birds, second edition.
-Alfred A. Knopf, New York, USA.
+The Sibley Guide to Birds, second edition.
+Alfred A. Knopf, New York, NY, USA.